 (See also the American College of Gastroenterology's updated guidelines for the diagnosis and treatment of gastroesophageal reflux disease.)

-Gastroesophageal reflux disease (GERD) is common, occurring in 10-20% of adults.
+Gastroesophageal reflux disease (GERD) is common, occurring in 10 to 20% of adults.
 It also occurs frequently in infants, typically beginning at birth (see Gastroesophageal Reflux in Infants).

 The presence of reflux implies lower esophageal sphincter (LES) incompetence, which may result from a generalized loss of intrinsic sphincter tone or from recurrent inappropriate transient relaxations (ie, unrelated to swallowing).
 Transient LES relaxations are triggered by gastric distention or subthreshold pharyngeal stimulation.

 Factors that contribute to the competence of the gastroesophageal junction include the angle of the cardioesophageal junction, the action of the diaphragm, and gravity (ie, an upright position).
 Factors contributing to reflux include weight gain, fatty foods, caffeinated or carbonated beverages, alcohol, tobacco smoking, and drugs.
 Drugs that lower LES pressure include anticholinergics, antihistamines, tricyclic antidepressants, Ca channel blockers, progesterone, and nitrates.

 GERD may lead to esophagitis, peptic esophageal ulcer, esophageal stricture, Barrett esophagus, and esophageal adenocarcinoma (see Adenocarcinoma).
 Factors that contribute to the development of esophagitis include the caustic nature of the refluxate, the inability to clear the refluxate from the esophagus, the volume of gastric contents, and local mucosal protective functions.
 Some patients, particularly infants, aspirate the reflux material.

 Symptoms and Signs